40 Entrustable Professional Activities (EPAs)

 An Entrustable Professional Activity (EPA) is an observable professional activity, such as a task or responsibility, that can be fully entrusted to a trainee once they have demonstrated the necessary competence to execute the activity unsupervised.

 EPAs are used in the Australian Pharmacy Council (APC) internship programs as a work-based assessment; for further information on EPAs, please visit the APC page Introduction to Entrustable Professional Activities.
 The Bachelor of Pharmacy (Hons) has aligned its workplace activities with this format to prepare students for the work-based assessments they will undertake during their internship program.
-The EPAs form an integral part of the placements in the Bachelor of Pharmacy (Hons) program have been developed to identify key professional activities relating to patient care or safe healthcare in the workplace, which are aligned to the National Competency Standards Framework and the Australian Pharmacy Council performance outcomes.
+The EPAs form an integral part of the placements in the Bachelor of Pharmacy (Hons) program and have been developed to identify key professional activities relating to patient care or safe healthcare in the workplace, which are aligned to the National Competency Standards Framework and the Australian Pharmacy Council performance outcomes.

 Entrustable Professional Activities in the Bachelor of Pharmacy (Hons)